-References to a garden on this site pre-date the founding of the Inn, and the present day lay-out has evolved over the centuries as land was claimed for building, and as the Thames was controlled.
+References to a garden on this site pre-date the founding of the Inn.
+The present day layout has evolved over the centuries as land was claimed for building and as the Thames was controlled.
 Our archives record the first gardener of the Inn to be appointed in 1307.

 History of the Garden

 Echoes of this long history can be found in today's garden.
-The ancient orchard is recognised by a variety of fruit trees, including a large-fruiting walnut, a medlar, a quince and a black mulberry.
-The Long Border acknowledges the Wars of the Roses.
-There is a Queen Anne sundial, the decorated iron gates date from c1730, as does the statue of a kneeling blackamore by Van Ost.
-The plane trees lining the broadwalk were planted in the 1870s and are as resilient to today's traffic pollution as they were to the infamous London smogs.
+The ancient orchard is recognised by a variety of fruit trees, which include a large-fruiting walnut, a quince and a black mulberry.
+There is a Queen Anne sundial and decorated iron gates which dates from c1730.
+The avenue of plane trees lining the Broadwalk, planted in the 1870s are as resilient to today's traffic pollution as they were to the infamous London smogs.